Carvykti

 Carvykti is a medicine used to treat adults with multiple myeloma (a cancer of the bone marrow) when the cancer has come back (relapsed) and has not responded to treatment (refractory).

-Carvykti can be given to patients only by trained doctors in specialist hospitals.
+Carvykti can only be given to patients by trained doctors in specialist hospitals.

 A medicine called tocilizumab (or a suitable alternative when tocilizumab is unavailable due to a shortage), and emergency equipment must be available in case the patient has a potentially serious side effect called cytokine release syndrome (see description under risks section below).